Infineon/modustoolbox-software/README.md

 ## Middleware

-The Bluetooth SDK repositories are not yet public, so the link to these repos will give you a 404 error.
-For now, this gives you an idea of the btsdk capabilities and organization.
+The Bluetooth SDK is factored into multiple smaller repositories.
+In the ModusToolbox tools, build the wiced_btsdk code example first.
+That creates a local instance of the entire SDK on your computer.

 | Connectivity    Middleware                                   | Description                                                  | Docs                                                         |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |